Automattic/remote-data-blocks/docs/extending/query.md

 ## HttpQuery

 Most HTTP-powered APIs can be queried using `HttpQuery`.
-Queries are instantiated with configuration optiona, described below.
+Queries are instantiated with configuration options, described below.

 ```php
 if ( ! defined( 'REMOTE_DATA_BLOCKS_EXAMPLE_ZIP_CODE_DATA_SOURCE_UUID' ) ) {